Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 The web enables freedom of expression

-We will create web technologies and platforms that encourage free expression, where that does not contravene other human rights.
+We will create web technologies and platforms that encourage free expression.
 Our work should not enable state censorship, surveillance or other practices that seek to limit this freedom.
 This principle must be balanced with respect for other human rights and does not imply that individual services on the web must therefore support all speech.
-(For example: hate speech, harassment or abuse may reasonably be denied a platform).

 The web makes it possible to verify information

 Society relies on the integrity of public information.
-We have a responsibility to build web technologies to counter misinformation and to maintain the integrity of information for public good.
+We have a responsibility to build web technologies to counter attempts to mislead, deliberate or inadvertent, and to maintain the integrity of information for public good.
 The public needs verifiable source and context information to recognize trustworthy web publishers and content.
 The concept of origin and its relationship with information sources are core to the web's security model.

 The web enhances individuals' control and power